GerardGascon/Custom-Steam-Platform-Toolkit/README.md

 # Custom Platform Toolkit for Steam

-An open-source alternative to Unity's Steam Platform Toolkit extension currently in progress.
+An open-source alternative to Unity's Steam Platform Toolkit extension.

 ## Disclaimer